San Marcos Growers LogoSan Marcos Growers

 Aloe camperi 'Cornuta' has been cultivated in the Desert Garden of the Huntington Botanic Garden since the 1930s.
 It was originally received by the garden as Aloe abbysinica Lam.
 (HBG#92), a species rejected by Reynolds as imperfectly known.
 According to Gilbert Westacott Reynolds, author of The Aloes of South Africa and The Aloes of Tropical Africa and Madagascar, the German botanis Joseph zu Salm-Reifferscheidt-Dyck used an illustration of A. camperi to represent Aloe abyssinica in 1817, misleading whoever first identified this plant.
 Alwin Berger described Aloe eru var. cornuta in Das Pflanzenreich (1908) and Reynolds later considered Aloe eru to be a synonym of A. camperi, but does not mention the variety cornuta, though this plant seems to match Berger's description and so the Huntington Botanic Garden thought it fitting to introduce this plant through the International Succulent Introduction program as Aloe camperi 'Cornuta' (ISI 2003-15), however many consider this name incorrect as this plant is so entirely different from Aloe camperi.
 Whatever the real identification of this plant is, it is a fantastic aloe that we have grown since 2012.

-This information about Aloe camperi 'Cornuta' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe camperi 'Cornuta' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]